Quansight/Quansight-website/apps/labs/posts/limited_api_numpy.md

 PyObject *foo_type = PyType_FromModuleAndSpec(module, &foo_spec, NULL);
 ```

+There's an honesty upgrade in here too.
+A static type is baked into the binary and never really goes away, so its reference count is decoration.
+A heap type is an ordinary object: the count tracks who is actually using it, and when the last user lets go, the type is freed.
+A static type's refcount will tell you anything you want to hear. _♪ Heaps don't lie ♪_

 [CPython's guide to isolating extension modules](https://docs.python.org/3/howto/isolating-extensions.html) walks through converting static types to heap types.

 ### 2. Leave the macro, take the function call

 Lots of handy C API macros aren't in the Limited API because they read struct fields directly.
+Each one has a spot, the way Sheldon has a spot: a fixed offset it goes back to every single time.
+The Limited API takes the spot away, because CPython wants to be free to rearrange the furniture between releases.

 Can we have `PyTuple_GET_ITEM`?
 We have `PyTuple_GET_ITEM` at home. `PyTuple_GET_ITEM` at home: